Child’s Play + Autism

 Also known as Adaptive Behavior Treatment when categorized in a medical model, ABA is most widely used in the mainstream as a method of identifying the specific needs of a patient in order to develop individualized instruction geared towards improving the symptoms of autism.
 This process has been proven to work as it assesses what skills the patient is lacking and initiates how they can be improved for the better.
 Today, ABA is widely recognized as a safe and effective treatment for autism.
 It has been endorsed by a number of state and federal agencies, including the U.S. Surgeon General.
 Over the last decade, the nation has seen a particularly dramatic increase in the use of ABA to help persons with autism live happy and productive lives.
 In particular, ABA principles and techniques can foster basic skills such as looking, listening and imitating, as well as complex skills such as reading, conversing and understanding another person’s perspective.

 By its very nature, human behavior is complex.
-So is ASD, which affects individuals in myriad different ways.
+So is ASD, which affects individuals in a myriad of different ways.
 Behavior analysis is a natural science whose subject matter is individual behavior interacting dynamically with the physical and social environment.
 Research in basic and applied behavior analysis conducted over several decades has produced a very large array of procedures for improving socially important behaviors by changing environmental events.
 Designing and implementing effective ABA interventions for people with ASD therefore involves many variables.
-Although the Guidelines reference some quantitative treatment parameters that have been derived from research and expert opinion, they state repeatedly that all aspects of ABA interventions must be customized to the strengths, needs, preferences, and environmental circumstances of each individual client and their caregivers, and must be flexible so as to accommodate changes that occur over the course of treatment.
+Although the Guidelines reference some quantitative treatment parameters that have been derived from research and expert opinion, they state repeatedly that all aspects of ABA interventions must be customized to the strengths, needs, preferences, and environmental circumstances of each individual patient and their caregivers, and must be flexible so as to accommodate changes that occur over the course of treatment.

 What kind of progress can be expected?